Zelenskyy says Ukraine deployed new long-range weapon, hints at Russia raid

 The weapon was produced by Ukraine’s Ministry of Strategic Industries but he gave no further details.

-“The range of our new Ukrainian weapons is now 700 kilometres.
+“The range of our new Ukrainian weapons is now 700 kilometers.
 The task is to make this number bigger,” Zelenskyy wrote late on Thursday night in a post to the social media platform X, previously known as Twitter.

 Zelenskyy’s claim of new Ukrainian long-range weaponry came ahead of a Russian official reporting early on Friday morning that air defence units had “neutralised an unidentified object” in Russia’s western region of Pskov, the same region where a Ukrainian aerial attack reportedly damaged four Il-76 military transport planes on Wednesday.